vvvvalvalval/scope-capture/doc/Tutorial.md

         ))))
 ```

-There must be a bug in this function: whatever the inputs, the result is 0.0!
+There must be a bug in this function: whatever the inputs, the result is `0.0` meters!

 ```clojure
 (def Paris [48.8566 2.3522])